jrief/django-websocket-redis/docs/usage.rst

 ===========
 The Django loop is triggered by client HTTP requests, except for special cases such as jobs triggered by, for instance django-celery_.
-Intentionally, there is no way to trigger events in the Django loop through a websocket request.
+Intentionally, there is no way to trigger events in the Django loop through a Websocket request.
 Hence, all of the communication between the Websocket loop and the Django loop must pass through the message queue.

 RedisSubscriber